-The cursor to use when the mouse pointer is over the Paned widget, but not in any of its children (children may also inherit this cursor).
-It should be noted that the internal borders are actually part of the Paned widget, not the children.

-gripCursor The cursor to use when the grips are not active.
-The default value is verticalGripCursor or horizontalGripCursor depending on the orientation of the Paned widget. gripIndent The amount of space left between the right (or bottom) edge of the Paned widget and all the grips. gripTranslation Translation table that will be applied to all grips. horizontalBetweenCursor verticalBetweenCursor The cursor to be used for the grip when changing the boundary between two panes.
+The sensitivity state of the ancestors of this widget.
+A widget is insensitive if either it or any of its ancestors is insensitive.
+This resource should not be changed with XtSetValues , although it may be queried. background A pixel value which indexes the widget's colormap to derive the back- ground color of the widget's window. backgroundPixmap The background pixmap of this widget's window.
+If this resource is set to anything other than XtUnspecifiedPixmap , the pixmap specified will be used instead of the background color. borderColor A pixel value which indexes the widget's colormap to derive the border color of the widget's window. borderPixmap The border pixmap of this widget's window.
+If this resource is set to anything other than XtUnspecifiedPixmap , the pixmap specified will be used instead of the border color. borderWidth The width of this widget's window border. children A list of all this composite widget's current children. colormap The colormap that this widget will use. cursor The cursor to use when the mouse pointer is over the Paned widget, but not in any of its children (children may also inherit this cursor).
+It should be noted that the internal borders are actually part of the Paned widget, not the children. depth The depth of this widget's window. destroyCallback All functions on this list are called when this widget is destroyed. gripCursor The cursor to use when the grips are not active.
+The default value is ver-ticalGripCursor or horizontalGripCursor depending on the orienta- tion of the Paned widget. gripIndent The amount of space left between the right (or bottom) edge of the Paned widget and all the grips. gripTranslation Translation table that will be applied to all grips. height width The height and width of this widget in pixels. horizontalBetweenCur verticalBetweenCurso \mathbf{r} The cursor to be used for the grip when changing the boundary between two panes.
 These resources allow the cursors to be different depending on the orientation of the Paned widget. horizontalGripCursor verticalGripCursor The cursor to be used for the grips when they are not active.
 These resources allow the cursors to be different depending on the orientation of the Paned widget. internalBorderColor A pixel value which indexes the widget's colormap to derive the internal border color of the widget's window.
 The class name of this resource allows PanedBorderColor: blue to set the internal border color for the Paned widget.
-An optimization is invoked if internalBorderColor and background are the same, and the internal borders are not drawn. internalBorderWidth is still left between the panes, however. internalBorderWidth The width of the internal borders.
+An optimization is invoked if internalBorderColor and background are the same, and the internal borders are not drawn. inter- nalBorderWidth is still left between the panes, however. internalBorderWidth The width of the internal borders.
 This is the amount of space left between the panes.
-The class name of this resource allows PanedBorderWidth: 3 to set the internal border width for the Paned widget. leftCursor rightCursor The cursor used to indicate which is the important pane to resize when the Paned widget is oriented horizontally. lowerCursor upperCursor The cursor used to indicate which is the important pane to resize when the Paned widget is oriented vertically.
-This is not the same as the number of panes, since this also contains a grip for some of the panes, use XawPanedGetNumSub to retrieve the number of panes. orientation The orientation to stack the panes.
-This value can be either XtorientVertical Or XtorientHorizontal.
+The class name of this resource allows PanedBorderWidth: 3 to set the internal border width for the Paned widget. leftCursor rightCursor The cursor used to indicate which is the important pane to resize when the Paned widget is oriented horizontally.